2 Democrats may join GOP to stop Biden's vaccine mandate

 Sen. Chuck Schumer has called the Republican bill anti-science and says he’s not worried about a few Democrats pulling off to vote for this.

-The mandate is expected to pass in the Senate and endure an uphill battle in the House before reaching the president’s desk.
+The mandate is expected to endure an uphill battle in the House.

+It’s highly unlikely the Republican gambit will be effective in ultimately stopping the vaccine mandate, as President Biden would have to sign it into law.
+White House officials say Biden would veto the measure, should it arrive on his desk.

 Latest News